alexsoftware117/TicTacToe/README.md

 # TicTacToe
 # Created by Alex

-This is a complex Tic Tac Toe game that considers all possible rules for tic tac toe.
+This is a complex Tic Tac Toe game that considers all possible rules for Tic Tac Toe.
 Players cannot overwrite other players or themselves, and will be prompted for a different entry if attempted.
 If there is a tie, the program will know and will notify the players.
 The game will start with X, as per Tic Tac Toe rules.